rampatra/JavaNotes/_posts/2015-05-14-variables-and-literals.md

 }
 {% endhighlight %}

-There is another rule which you must be aware of, i.e, __the result of an expression involving anything int-sized or smaller is always an `int`__.
+#### There are some rules which you must be aware of:

+* The result of an expression involving anything int-sized or smaller is always an `int`, so we must explicitly cast it.
 Check this out:

 {% highlight java %}
 byte a = 3;     // No problem, 3 fits in a byte